Background pattern

 • feeling depressed or guilty.

 During treatment, children and adolescents may unexpectedly experience prolonged erections.
 Erections can be painful and occur at any time.
-It is essential to contact your doctor immediately if the erection lasts more than 2 hours, especially if it is painful.
+It is essential to contact the doctor immediately if the erection lasts more than 2 hours, especially if it is painful.

-• the medications your child is taking,
+• the medicines your child is taking,

-Other medicines and Metilfenidato Sandoz
+Other medicines and Methylphenidate Sandoz

 • tricyclic antidepressant,